materialsproject/fireworks/docs/installation.rst

 Install MongoDB
 ===============

-MongoDB powers the database backend of FireWorks.
-You need to install MongoDB on one machine to host the FireWorks database (the same machine can also be used to run jobs).
-Additional machines (i.e., that are used to run FireWorks jobs) do not require a MongoDB installation.
+FireWorks requires a single MongoDB instance to store and access your workflows.
+You can either install MongoDB yourself and run/maintain the server, or use a cloud provider (which often provide for small amounts of data for free).
+For testing things out locally, running MongoDB yourself may be your best bet.

  FireWorks does not need to be installed on the same machine as your MongoDB installation.

-To install MongoDB, follow the instructions at `MongoDB <http://www.mongodb.org>`_.
+To install MongoDB *locally*, follow the instructions at `MongoDB <http://www.mongodb.org>`_.

+To access via a *cloud provider*, you might try `Mongolab <http://www.mongolab.com>`_ or search for a different one.

 Preparing to Install FireWorks (Python and pip)
 ===============================================